Why did the Russian Romanov Dynasty collapse in 1917?

 February and October Revolutions 1917

 By February 1917 the situation was unbearable for the average Russian soldier and citizens.
 A series of strikes were staged in St. Petersburg and the Tsar ordered the army to break the strikes.
 Instead, the army mutinied and began to fraternize with the strikers.
 The authority of the Tsar simply ebbed away, and he was forced to abdicate.
 A Provisional Government that claimed to represent the workers and the peasants took power.
 This became known as the October Revolution.

-Lenin organised his Bolshevik forces and decided to stage a revolt that would seize power in Petrograd (formerly known as St Petersburg).
-On the night of October they seized the Winter Palace and ousted the Provisional Government.
+Lenin organized his Bolshevik forces and decided to stage a revolt that would seize power in Petrograd (formerly known as St Petersburg).
+On the night of October, they seized the Winter Palace and ousted the Provisional Government.
 The event became known as the October Revolution.
 The next day the world’s was amazed to hear of the first Communist government in history.
 However, it was only after a brutal civil war that resulted in millions of deaths that the Communist were able to take full control of Russia.

-The Russian Revolution was caused by many factors.
-Including an autocratic Tsarist regime that was unwilling to change with the society.
-That made itself unpopular with its repressive policies and scandals.
+Many factors caused the Russian Revolution.
+The autocratic Tsarist regime that was unwilling to change with their society.
+The Regime's repressive policies and scandals further undermined its legitimacy.
 However, this did not make the Russian Revolution inevitable.
 The catalyst for the revolution was the First World War.
 It accentuated the tensions in Russian society and unleashed forces that Romanov regime could not control.
 The suffering people and the common soldiers grew impatient and demanded immediate change and above all peace.
 The failure of the Tsarist regime to end the war resulted in the collapse of the Romanov Dynasty.

 Related DailyHistory.org Articles